syy-serena/Baywheels/README.md

 # Baywheels
-This project is Lendistry Data Challenge using the Baywheels 2021 Dataset
+This project is Lendistry Data Challenge using the Baywheels data set for year 2021.